g-duan/duan-academic/content/authors/admin/_index.md

 This website is still under construction [HERE](https://hugoblox.com/templates/details/academic-cv/) ...
 Hopefully the current version provides sufficient informattion for reaching out.

 I realised that eventually I’d need to create a personal website to introduce my research.
 The university’s website is quite outdated, and with an uncertain transition in my next-term appointment, this site offers a reliable way to share my work.
 I am currently an Associate Professor at Dalian Maritime University.
-My research focuses on urban boundary-layer meteorology, air pollution and exposure, urban ventilation, and engineering thermophysics.
+My research focuses on urban boundary-layer meteorology, air pollution and exposure, environmental and engineering fluid mechanics and thermophysics.